-The Enabling Communities Strategy is about how we work with other organisations in East Suffolk to enable local people to do more.
-This means that we will help to make it possible or easy for communities to do what they want to do, rather than doing things ‘to’ or ‘for’ them.
+Our Enabling Communities Strategy sets out how we work with other organisations in East Suffolk to enable local people to do more.
+This means that we help communities to do what they want to do, rather than doing things ‘to’ or ‘for’ them.
 We want communities to take advantage of the positive things (the assets) that already exist within their local area, and not just focus on problems and needs.
 This is called an ‘asset-based’ approach.

 |What do we mean by ‘communities’?|